JoelHill/go-rest-http-blaster/README.md

 returned in the response, or if you are not expecting a JSON response payload, you can use the `RawResponse` function to access the response bytes.

 The more common way to access the payload is to use one of the `Saturate` functions.
-You provide `cbapiclient` with an empty struct pointer, and it will be saturated when the response returns.
+You provide `blaster` with an empty struct pointer, and it will be saturated when the response returns.
 Each works slightly differently depending on what you're trying to do: